Art95/makeup_service/README.md

 There are 2 ways to run this app, using python virualenvs or docker.

 #### Virtual environment approach
-1. In your terminal run:
+1. To create virtual environment in your terminal run:
 ```
     python3 -m pip install virtualenv
     python3 -m venv <PATH-FOR-VIRTUAL-ENV>
 ```
 2. Go to folder where you want code to be cloned to
-3. Run
+3. Pull project's code
 ```
     git clone https://github.com/Art95/makeup_service.git
     cd makeup_service